SimonDedman/gbm.auto/README.md

 gbm.bfcheck, gbm.basemap, gbm.map, gbm.rsb, gbm.cons, gbm.valuemap, and
 gbm.loop.

-Especially on Linux systems it is recommended to type, in terminal: sudo apt install libgeos-dev sudo apt install libproj-dev sudo apt install libgdal-dev then manually install rgeos and rgdal in R/RStudio.

 Also see each script’s Details section in the manual pages, as these frequently contain tips or common bugfixes.